johnalanbrook/prosperon/docs/scripting.md

 Actors can be created with jso files.
 Make one by calling 'actor.spawn(file)'.

 Entities are specialized actors, that are in the world of the computer game.
 While calling delay on actor causes a delay relative to real-life time, delay on an entity causes a delay relative to the game world time.
+Entities can be thought of as running in parallel, but on a single thread on a local computer.
+In addition, their timeframe can be thought of as in sync with the computer game world.

+The game itself has its own time and memory space.

 ## Scripts